A Theory of Adaptive Scaffolding for LLM-Based Pedagogical Agents: Evaluation

 where \(k\) is the number of score levels, \(O_{ij}\) and \(E_{ij}\) are the observed and expected agreement matrices, and \(w_{ij}\) is the quadratic weight applied to each cell.
 We present our findings in Table \ref{tab:rq1}.

-\textit{Inquizzitor}'s scoring accuracy matched human agreement for FA4 (90.74) and surpassed it for FA2 (86.63) and FA3 (94.12), as indicated by the weighted kappa statistic ($\kappa_{w}$).
+Inquizzitor's scoring accuracy matched human agreement for FA4 (90.74) and surpassed it for FA2 (86.63) and FA3 (94.12), as indicated by the weighted kappa statistic ($\kappa_{w}$).
 For FA2 and FA3, metrics improved with each additional prompt component.
-However, introducing in-context learning (ICL) instances without chains-of-thought initially lowered FA4's performance.
+However, introducing in-context learning instances without chains-of-thought initially lowered FA4's performance.
 Adding rubric clarifications and an extra exemplar during active learning improved results.
-Despite wider confidence intervals due to the limited test set, the lower bounds of \textit{Inquizzitor}'s 95\% confidence intervals for $\kappa_{w}$ were above 0.80 for all assessments, indicating ``Strong" agreement, and surpassed 0.90 for FAs 2 and 3, reflecting ``Almost Perfect" agreement \cite{mchugh2012interrater}.
+Despite wider confidence intervals due to the limited test set, the lower bounds of Inquizzitor's 95\% confidence intervals for $\kappa_{w}$ were above 0.80 for all assessments, indicating ``Strong'' agreement, and surpassed 0.90 for FAs 2 and 3, reflecting ``Almost Perfect'' agreement \cite{mchugh2012interrater}.